Kevin Shinick

 Kevin Thomas Shinick (/ˈʃɪnɪk/ SHIN-ik; born March 19, 1969) is an American writer, producer, director and actor, as well as a comic book creator.
 Shinick received an Emmy award for his work on the stop-motion animated series Robot Chicken, and an Emmy nomination for his work on Mad, the animated series based on the iconic humor magazine, before serving as showrunner and supervising producer for the Disney XD series Spider-Man.
-He also portrayed the ACME Time Net Squadron Leader in the PBS series Where in Time Is Carmen Sandiego?.
+He was also the host and portrayed the ACME Time Net Squadron Leader in the PBS series Where in Time Is Carmen Sandiego?.

 Biography

 Early life

 Shinick was born in the Long Island suburb of Merrick, New York.
 He attended Sanford H. Calhoun High School, and continued onto nearby Hofstra University, where he earned a bachelor's degree in both theatre and communication.
 During this time, he appeared as a contestant on the game show Jackpot during its first week in September 1989.